sacha-davis/651-project/README.md

 This can be described as the task to not only accept or reject a given string, but additionally translate the string into another language.
 In other words, transduction is the combination of recognition with the task of generation.

+## Final Submission Related
+For machine outputs, graphs, and models that were used in the final paper, please see the output_files folder.

+# Code
+The code in this repository is incomplete.
+The large majority of the coding working can be found [here](https://github.com/Hk-tang/marnns), as we built of the fork of another repository.

 ## Introduction

 This repository contains the code, instructions, and data for our project.